-A selection of 10 wearable masterpieces from our Art as Jewellery sale, online from 6 to 18 May — by artists ranging from Man Ray to Alexander Calder
+A selection of 10 wearable works from our Art as Jewellery sale, online from 9 to 16 November — by artists from Man Ray to Alexander Calder

 From 6 – 18 May, our Art as Jewellery online sale presents works by some of the 20th century’s greatest artists.
 Here, we introduce 10 pieces set to transform their wearer into a walking artwork — and the artists who inspired or created them.